Osama-Elzekred/Osama-Elzekred/README.md

-- 👋 Hi, I’m @Osama-Elzekred , I’m Computer engineering student at Mansoura University
+- 👋 Hi, I’m @Osama-Elzekred , I’m Computer engineering student
 - 👀 I’m interested in Back-end and software engieering
 - 🌱 I’m currently learning DataBases using MySql
 - 💞️ I’m looking to collaborate on buliding more projects